-- The school will continue to review its Curriculum Framework as part of the introduction of the P-12 Curriculum, Assessment and Reporting Framework. - The school will commence work with the QCAA (Queensland Curriculum and Assessment Authority) to prepare for the new tertiary entrance system being introduced in 2019. - The school will review its curriculum delivery tool (timetable) with a view to further support learning for all students. - The school will continue to refine its BYOD digital environment for students to enhance engagement. - The school will continue its emphasis on literacy and numeracy skill development delivered in a targeted manner to meet the needs of all students. - The school will continue to develop our 'accelerated learner' offerings for identified students and sustain an annual High Achievers Challenge (HAC) Program to extend high performing students. - The senior school will review and enhance its Vocational offerings for students, with a focus on improving options for students into diverse pathways. - The school will continue developing closer links with our local primary schools by offering opportunities for excellence programs in STEM, Languages and Music. - The school will continue to actively encourage the learning of a foreign language, particularly in our feeder primary schools. - Staff will continue to be professionally challenged and supported to present at state and national conferences and to undertake further study. - The embedding of The Art and Science of Teaching framework, contextualised for the Kedron context, will continue. - The introduction of peer observation and feedback cycles for staff development will be enhanced.
+- The school will continue to review its Curriculum Framework as part of the introduction of the P-12 Curriculum, Assessment and Reporting Framework. - The school will continue to work with the QCAA (Queensland Curriculum and Assessment Authority) to prepare for the new tertiary entrance system being introduced in 2019. - The school will review its curriculum delivery tool (timetable) with a view to further support learning for all students. - The school will continue to refine its BYOD digital environment for students to enhance engagement. - The school will continue its emphasis on literacy and numeracy skill development delivered in a targeted manner to meet the needs of all students. - The school will continue to develop our 'accelerated learner' offerings for identified students and sustain an annual High Achievers Challenge (HAC) Program to extend high performing students. - The school will continue to support student resilience and adventure based learning programs at the school. - The senior school will review and enhance its vocational offerings for students, with a focus on improving options for students into diverse pathways. - The school will continue developing closer links with our local primary schools by offering opportunities for excellence programs in STEAM, Languages and Music.

+- The school will continue to actively encourage the learning of a foreign language, particularly in our feeder primary schools. - Staff will continue to be professionally challenged and supported to present at state and national conferences and to undertake further study. - The embedding of The Art and Science of Teaching framework, contextualised for the Kedron context, will continue. - The introduction of peer observation and feedback cycles for staff development will be enhanced.